PLEDGE YOUR POWER

 What will you use my email and information for after I pledge?

-Within 24 hours of filling out the form above, we will share your name and station information (call letters and/or moniker) as a current leader in country radio.
-WOMAN Nashville will not add you to any lists or use your information outside of this campaign.
+WOMAN Nashville will not add you to any ongoing contact lists or use your information outside of this campaign.
 There is no “catch” here.
 You pledge and play more women.
-We celebrate you and all enjoy the culture change.
+We support and celebrate you.
+Together, we can all enjoy the culture change.